-Be warned, this step is not for the faint hearted.
+Be warned; this step is not for the faint-hearted.
 It takes time and effort to undertake effectively.

-Analysing the competition
+Analyzing the competition

 This part of the strategy analyzes the current external linking landscape, comparing your site with other top-ranking sites for the topics you care about.
 With an understanding of what the link profiles look like across sites, we have a better idea of what it may take to get quality links, where to get them from, and how.

-The document provides recommendations for prompting visitors to link to and share your content more often as well as ideas for outreach and promotion that can help build a stronger, more contextually relevant link profile.
+The document provides recommendations for prompting visitors to link to and share your content more often, as well as ideas for outreach and promotion that can help build a stronger, more contextually relevant link profile.

 When we see link profiles with red flags, this document will also provide recommendations for potential link cleanup.